 Q: If I have a driver’s license am I automatically registered to vote?

 A: Not necessarily.
-You have the opportunity to register to vote when you visit the driver’s license office, but you will only be registered if you fill out and sign a registration card before the date the books close.
+You have the opportunity to register to vote when you visit the driver’s license office, but you will only be registered if you fill out and sign a registration card before the date registration closes.

 Q: Will I receive a voter registration ID card when I register to vote?